 How to use log4j logging API

-January 8th, 2008 by xfrag
+January 8th, 2008 by Christos Fragoulides

 Logging is an important and pretty useful mechanism for every application.
 It can help developers to debug and improve their code or test it’s functionality.
 Apache has made a great work in this field with it’s tool named log4j.
 You can find more information about it here.

 In this post I will provide a quick guide to help you get up and started with log4j.
-But fist of all you’ll have to download the latest version.
+But first of all you’ll have to download the latest version.
 Once you do, follow the instructions below:

 1. Add log4j’s jar(log4j-x.x.xx.jar where x.x.xx is the version of the release you’ve downloaded) file to your application’s classpath.